vega/altair/doc/user_guide/saving_charts.rst

     chart.save('chart.svg')
     chart.save('chart.pdf')

-Saving these images requires an additional extension to run the javascript code necessary to interpret the Vega-Lite specification and output it in the form of an image.
-There are two packages that can be used to enable image export: vl-convert_ or altair_saver_.
+Saving these images requires an additional extension vl-convert_ to run the javascript code necessary to interpret the Vega-Lite specification and output it in the form of an image.

 .. _install-vl-convert: